branflakes6/Margaret-Hamilton/README.md

 ### Draper Laboratory

-Initially hired as a programmer Hamilton quickly moved into system design and began rising up the ranks until she found herself in charge of all Command Module software at the Draper Laboratory.
+Initially hired as a programmer, Hamilton quickly moved into system design and began rising up the ranks until she found herself in charge of all Command Module software at the Draper Laboratory.
 She was now in charge of over 100 Engineers and Mathematicians developing software for the Apollo program and Skylab.
 Her team was responsible for developing the in-flight software as well as the systems software that would do error detection and recovery.

 It was here that Hamilton began to develop many new ideas and technologies such a Priority Displays, asynchronous software, priority scheduling and software reuse.
 As well as continuing to develop her ideas of reliable software and error handling.